Governance

 3. Assistant Secretary.
 In addition to designating a Secretary the CEO may also designate a member of the staff to serve as an Assistant Secretary to assist with all or part of the Secretary’s functions.

 4. Term and Vacancies.
 The term(s) of office of the Secretary and the Assistant Secretary, if any, is unlimited.
-The Secretary shall hold office until his or her employment by the Association ends, when the CEO designates a different individual to serve as Secretary, or until the Secretary’s earlier resignation, removal by the CEO, incapacity, disability or death.
-In any circumstance in which the CEO has not designated an employee to serve as Secretary, the Board of Directors may select a Director of the Board or another individual employed by the Association to serve as Secretary.
+The Secretary shall hold office until his or her employment by the Association ends, when the CEO designates a different individual to serve as Secretary, or until the Secretary’s earlier resignation, removal by the CEO, incapacity, disability or In any circumstance in which the CEO has not designated an employee to serve as Secretary, the Board of Directors may select a Director of the Board or another individual employed by the Association to serve as Secretary.

 5. Board Meeting Minute Taking and Attendance Prerogative.
 In any circumstances where the Secretary (or Assistant Secretary) would otherwise be responsible for attending and maintaining the minutes for all or any part of any Board meeting, the Chairman of the Board shall have the option to designate another member of the Board (or the CEO), to maintain the minutes for all or part of any such Board meeting in lieu of the Secretary (or Assistant Secretary) being required to be in attendance for all or part of such a Board meeting.